Animal Enrichment Program

 - Increase opportunities for exercise, which enhances animal health.
-We scatter and hide food in exhibits and provide objects for animals to manipulate, which promotes exploratory, foraging and hunting behaviors.
+We scatter and hide food in habitats and provide objects for animals to manipulate, which promotes exploratory, foraging and hunting behaviors.

 - Provide mental stimulation for our animals.
 We develop "puzzle feeders" to offer animals opportunities to solve "problems" and work for their food.

 - Increase animal visibility which provides a more exciting and educational experience for our guests.
 We provide opportunities for our guests to observe animals interacting with enrichment to showcase the unique behaviors of our animals.

 Would you like to contribute to the enrichment of our animals?
 View the Zoo’s acceptable donation items wishlist.
 In addition to dropping off items in-person from pet stores, craft stores and home improvement stores, you can purchase these items on our Amazon and Home Depot registries.